 When our students are involved in these volunteer activities, they are serving in a way that extends our living curriculum beyond our own walls.
 What we are talking about is putting our faith into action, being doers of the Word and not just hearers; serving others, not just ourselves.

-Every year, we look forward to all that God will do in the life of our school through Christian service, not only in terms of the money that will be raised, but also in the lives that will be changed.
+Every year, we look forward to all that God will do in the life of our school through Christian service.
 Our clear challenge from God’s Word is to be doers of the Word and not just hearers (James 1:22-25).
 It is a promise that those who hear the truth and live the truth build their lives on a firm foundation for the future (Matthew 7:24-27).
-Serve-A-Thon is a great way for us to start the year building on that foundation.